d-bl/MAE-gf/docs/counting-snow/index.md

 Only the smallest number in each group is presented as a diagram.
 When you find a snowflake somewhere else, write down how the pairs reorder and look up the number in the text file to identify the family.

+A pair that bounces along the perimeter of an n-pair connection can take a detour in the surrounding lace.
+This turns an n-pair connections into an n+1-pair connection, it can even happen with two pairs, or one pair bouncing to both sides.
+As the initial curiosity was about 6-pair snowflakes, we only explored 5-pair connections and 4-pair connections turned into six pair connections.

-The following image illustrates how the basic numbering works.
+The following images illustrate how the numbering works.
+The basic numbers show the order of the pairs at the end.
+A prefix and/or suffix indicates bouncing.
+An S or Z is used to indicate to which side a twice bouncing pair bounces first.
+The text files do not include the bouncing prefixes and suffixes.

 ![](numbering-method.svg)

 ### Generate Diagrams

 A Python [script](permutations.py) renders permutations of pairs changing positions and filter reflections.
-You can run (and modify) the script with various offline and online environments such as [online-python.com](https://www.online-python.com/) The output of the scripts is hacked into SVG documents mentioned/shown on this page.
+You can run (and modify) the script with various offline and online environments such as [online-python.com](https://www.online-python.com/) The output of the scripts is hacked into SVG images shown on this page.
-The numbers show the order of the pairs at the end.
-Those marked with a `*` a bd reflection and/or those with a `+` a bp reflection.
+Numbers marked with a `*` a bd reflection, those marked with a `+` a bp reflection.
-By switching comment on or off for the last few lines you can choose what to generate.
+By switching comment on or off for the last few lines of the script you can choose what to generate.

 4 pairs / threads